-"When a culture is not right in an organisation, it has an impact on the professional attitudes and behaviours of the staff who work for it.
-Put simply, a toxic culture can pollute good people... through constant change, chronic under-staffing and unrelenting pressure, staff have kindness and compassion eroded from them" [15, p.3]
+'When a culture is not right in an organisation, it has an impact on the professional attitudes and behaviours of the staff who work for it.
+Put simply, a toxic culture can pollute good people... through constant change, chronic under-staffing and unrelenting pressure, staff have kindness and compassion eroded from them' (p.
+3).
+15

-Workplace culture comprises the structures and systems of organisations and the social facilitations and constraints that these might have upon those working within the organisation [18].
-Quite simply, organisational culture can be described as: "the way things are done around here" [18, p.75].
-That said, it should be borne in mind that culture is situational, and so too are definitions of it.
-The ways in which cultures influence learning range from the superficial to the unconscious, and may involve relatively quick or slow processes.
-Articulating culture as a single entity in, for example, primary care can be considered 'problematic' [19].
-Indeed, we should be considering distinctions between different types and levels of culture, thereby privileging both the multiplicity and complexity of workplace cultures [19-21].
-Workplace cultures matter: positive cultures are consistently associated with positive patient outcomes including increased patient satisfaction and reduced mortality and morbidity [22], and with positive staff outcomes including improved communications and enabling high-quality care [23, 24].
-However, a toxic culture can reinforce professionalism lapses, but can also inhibit people from 'doing the right thing'.
-At the undergraduate level, we often see that approximately half of medical students faced with others' professionalism lapses do nothing in the face of those lapses, thereby complying with (or going along with) them [e.g. 6,13,25].
-Doing the right thing, however, includes students, trainees and qualified healthcare professionals enacting resistance, either during or after safety and dignity violations [25,26].
-In terms of during events, students have been shown to enact one or more of the following: direct or indirect verbal resistance, verbal or bodily role-modelling, verbally demonstrating concern, disruptive or discreet bodily acts and psychological acts such as emotional withdrawal [25].
-With respect to after the events, students have been shown to enact one or more of the following: directly raising concerns, discreetly addressing concerns or apologizing [25].
-Despite such resistance, it has long been argued that both patient and staff safety dilemmas are underreported [e.g. 11,26,27].
-Even recent findings focussing on junior doctors suggest that very few medical trainees raise concerns about safety and dignity [28-32], with 58% reporting their uncertainty around receiving the appropriate support should they raise concerns [32].
-Factors contributing to, for example, patient safety and workplace bullying incidents have been identified at the level of the individual (e.g. patient factors such as vulnerability, healthcare professional factors such as skills, competence and workload), interpersonal (e.g. communication), and organisational (e.g. continuity of care, external policy context, organisational culture, physical environment) [11,33].
-Barriers to reporting patient safety or workplace bullying incidents have been identified at the individual (e.g. gender, perception bias, seniority of bully), organisational (e.g. cultural censorship, hierarchy, perceptions that reporting would not change anything) and operational levels (e.g. lack of training, lack of time) [11,26,27,34].
+Workplace culture comprises the structures and systems of organisations and the social facilitations and constraints that these might have on those working within the organisation.
+Quite simply, organisational culture can be described as: 'the way things are done around here' (p.
+75).
+That said, it should be borne in mind that culture is situational and so too are definitions of it.
+The ways in which cultures influence learning range from the superficial to the unconscious and may involve relatively quick or slow processes.
+Articulating culture as a single entity in, for example, primary care can be considered 'problematic'.
+Indeed, we should be considering distinctions between different types and levels of culture, thereby privileging both the multiplicity and complexity of workplace cultures.
+19-21

+Workplace cultures matter: positive cultures are consistently associated with positive patient outcomes including increased patient satisfaction and reduced mortality and morbidity and with positive staff outcomes including improved communications and enabling high-quality care.
+23 24 However, a toxic culture can reinforce professionalism lapses but can also inhibit people from 'doing the right thing'.
+At the undergraduate level, we often see that approximately half of medical students faced with others' professionalism lapses do nothing in the face of those lapses, thereby complying with (or going along with) them.
+25 Doing the right thing, however, includes students, trainees and qualified healthcare professionals enacting resistance, either during or after safety and dignity violations.
+In terms of during events, students have been shown to enact one or more of the following: direct or indirect verbal resistance, verbal or bodily role modelling, verbally demonstrating concern, disruptive or discreet bodily acts and psychological acts such as emotional withdrawal.
+With respect to after the events, students have been shown to enact one or more of the following: directly raising concerns, discreetly addressing concerns or apologising.
+Despite such resistance, it has long been argued that both patient and staff safety dilemmas are under-reported.
+11 26 27 Even recent findings focusing on junior doctors suggest that very few medical trainees raise concerns about safety and dignity, 28-32 with 58% reporting their uncertainty around receiving the appropriate support should they raise concerns.
+Factors contributing to, for example, patient safety and workplace bullying incidents have been identified at the level of the individual (eg, patient factors such as vulnerability, healthcare professional factors such as skills, competence and workload), interpersonal (eg, communication) and organisational (eg, continuity of care, external policy context, organisational culture and physical environment).
+11 33 Barriers to reporting patient safety or workplace bullying incidents have been identified at the individual (eg, gender, perception bias and seniority of bully), organisational (eg, cultural censorship, hierarchy and perceptions that reporting would not change anything) and operational levels (eg, lack of training and lack of time). $^{11\ 26\ 27\ 34}$

-Gaps in the literature, study aim and research questions
+Gaps in the literature, study aim and research questions (RQs)